UnitTestBot/UTBotJava/utbot-gradle/docs/utbot-gradle.md

 Also note that the standard way to configure the log level (using the `log4j2.xml`) does not work from gradle.

 [Read more about gradle log levels](https://docs.gradle.org/current/userguide/logging.html)

+### Requirements

+UTBot gradle plugin requires Gradle 6.8+ due to a bug that was fixed in version 6.8